 Internal Investment Management

 The Trust is governed by a board of three Trustees, appointed for life.
-They make all major investment decisions based upon recommendations from and discussions with Chief Investment Officer (CIO) James R. Martin, who has principal responsibility for developing investment recommendations.
+They make all major investment decisions based upon recommendations from and discussions with Chief Investment Officer (CIO) Elmer Huh, who has principal responsibility for developing investment recommendations.
 (The Trust does not retain an outside investment consultant.)
 Recommendations and decisions are recorded in the Board of Trustees meeting minutes.

 Outside Investment Management